|Oxford University Radio Society 1963 - 1971|

 At about that time we had a visit to the Post Office's teleprinter repair workshops, which at the time were located in the old Oxford Barracks, in Hollow Way.
 Not only was it an interesting visit, but they promised us to look out for an obsolete teleprinter for us.
 Soon after, we were the proud owners of a Creed model 54, which can be seen here together with its power supply and a paper tape reader.
 There does not seem to be any sign in this photograph of a terminal-unit, used to connect the teleprinter to the radio receiver.
 It would probably have been on the other table, to the right of the Hammarlund receiver.
 I distinctly remember building one.
 If my memory is correct, transmission of RTTY was achieved by a link into the frequency synthesiser, which had facilities for frequency shift keying.
 Certainly we had a number of RTTY contacts from the Keble Road station at around that time.

 Shortly after these pictures were taken, there was a university initiative to provide funds to improve the equipment of the various "Outdoor Activities" clubs.
 We had already established the principle that amateur radio fell within the university's definition of an outdoor activity.
 (It was through the good offices of the outdoor activities centre that we had obtained permission to use the room in Keble Road.)
 So we applied for, and rather to our suprise received, money to buy a modern HF transceiver.
 This meant that we were at last able to join the rest of the world on the HF bands, in using Single Sideband (SSB) rather than Amplitude Modulation (AM).
-The transceiver purchased was a Sommerkamp FT250 (I think).
+The transceiver purchased was a Sommerkamp FTdx500.
 The "Sommerkamp" brand name lasted only about a year, before being renamed "Yaesu", at about the time when the first FT101 was introduced.
+The log reveals that the first contact with the new transceiver was made on 23rd January 1971.

 A web search for references to G3OUR when I was first setting up these pages, revealed this quote from Dave, G4BUO: "I cut my teeth in contesting in the seventies from the G3OUR university station.
 We mounted a tribander on the flag pole above the lift housing of the engineering building, and it was impossible to rotate the beam.
 Therefore the ARRL was the obvious contest to enter.
 The first year we fed the beam with TV coax and ran an FT400 barefoot, and the pileups (on all four weekends) were huge."